-This is a three year project which started in October 2014.
-In their first year, the team reached an important milestone by successfully combining one of the candidate proteins to the pneumcoccoal capsule.
-While they begin testing this combination for potential to protect against pneumococcal disease they will continue to work on other protein combinations.
+October 2015.
+In their first year, the team reached an important milestone by successfully combining one of the candidate proteins to the type-4 pneumococcal capsule.
+They began testing this combination for its potential to protect against pneumococcal disease and continued to work on other protein/capsule combinations.

 Help support this research